Hike Through Unforgettable Snowy Scenery at Ricketts Glen State Park

 A fun, frigid alternative to a lazy weekend on the couch.

 Valley to Summit’s Winter Waterfall Ice Hikes run every weekend from January through March.
 They set off on three hikes per day.
-Full day adventures last approximately 6 hours, and the shorter, half day excursion runs about 3.5 hours.
+Full day adventures last approximately 4-5 hours, and the shorter, half day excursion runs about 2.5-3 hours.
+Half-day trips use an in and out hike while full-day trips use a clockwise “V” hike.
 Each hike begins with the introduction of the guides, the gear and a discussion about trail safety.
+Full-day hikes also include a shuttle back to the parking lot.
 Hike groups are limited to a maximum of 16 and a minimum of 6 participants.
 Private trips are also available upon request.

-The full-day hike features a 4.5-mile loop and an up-close look at 17 frozen waterfalls.
-Half-day hikes cover 2.4 miles of trail, and stop by 4 of the park’s gorgeous falls.
+The full-day hike features a 3.7-mile “V” trail and an up-close look at 17 frozen waterfalls.
+Half-day hikes cover 2.4 miles of out and back trail, and stop by 4 of the park’s gorgeous falls.
 Each excursion includes the majestic, 95-foot Ganoga Falls.

 Get out there and meet winter head on.